faylward/viralrecall/README.md

 # ViralRecall
 ViralRecall is a flexible command-line tool for predicting prophage and other virus-like regions in genomic data.
-This code is under development and likely to change as bugs are identified.

 ### Dependencies
 ViralRecall is written in Python 3.5.6 and requires biopython, matplotlib, numpy, and pandas.